-Points Business Profession Employment

 Ans.

-(1) conducted to earn profit. under which a person economic activity,

-(2) capital and starts business.
-He may

-A businessman may or may not Formal education is a must for a It depends upon the type of employment

-whether a specific formal education is required.
-(4) Returns gets profit from business. fees for the services rendered.
+Points Business Profession Employment (1) Meaning Business is an economic activity, conducted to earn profit.
+Profession is also an economic activity under which a person uses his knowledge and provide services.
+Employment is an economic activity, conducted to earn remuneration.
+(2) Nature A person invests his capital and starts business.
+He may or may not have proper skill or knowledge.
+A professional has to take formal education and training before starting his profession.
+A person works for other person or organisation to get his livelihood.
+(3) Formal education A businessman may or may not take formal education.
+It is not required.
+Formal education is a must for a professional to enter into profession.
+It depends upon the type of employment whether a specific formal education is required.
+(4) Returns A businessman gets profit from business.
+A professional gets fees for the services rendered.
 An employee gets remuneration in the form of wage or salary.
-(5) business.
-Capital is brought by a businessman. carry out a Employee need not invest money in the business.
+(5) Capital requirement More capital is required to run a business.
+Capital is brought by a businessman.
+Comparatively less capital is required to carry out a profession.
+The required capital is brought by a professional.
+Employee need not invest money in the business.
 He does not require capital.
-(6) need not register with a particular body or association.
-But it is always better for the businessman to get register under the respective body or association e.g. A Lawyer has to register himself with the Bar Council of India before carrying An employee does not require registering himself with specific associations.
-(7) Decision making free to take his he is the owner.
+(6) Registration the businessman to get the A professional has to register under the respective body or association e.g. A Lawyer has to register himself with the Bar Council of India before carrying out his profession.
+An employee does not require registering himself with specific associations.

+Chamber of Commerce.
+(7) Decision making Businessman is free to take his decisions. he is the owner.
 Employee has no right to take decisions in the organisations unless he is asked.
-(8) the owner of the business.
-He may for his own code of conduct for his professional.
-This Employee has to follow the rules and regulations of his organisation.
-(9) every business. involved in case of Risk is involved as long as the job continues.
-(10) Commencement after completing It can be started after receiving certificate of practice.
+(8) Code of conduct The businessman is the owner of the business.
+He may for his own code of conduct for his business.
+Employee has to follow the rules and regulations of his organisation.
+(9) Risk Risk is involved in every business.
+Limited risk is involved in case of self employed professionals.
+Risk is involved as long as the job continues.
+(10) Commencement It can be started after completing certain legal formalities after receiving certificate of It can be started after receiving specific qualifications (11) Transfer of Ownership It can be transferred to another person with necessary legal formalities. one else as certain It cannot be transferred form one person to another.
+(12) examples Builder, Grocery Shop, Shopping mall, etc. Doctor, Architect, Lawyers, etc. Receptionist, Clerks, etc.

-certain legal formalities

-(11) Ownership with necessary legal formalities. transferred to any It cannot be transferred form one person to another.

-(12) Receptionist, Clerks, etc.